How should the lifespan of a new road enhancement be measured?

 Why might this be relevant?

-The project aims to improve highway maintenance investment decisions by implementing an advanced road condition data analysis tool, which can contribute to measuring the lifespan of a new road enhancement.
+The project aims to improve highway maintenance investment decisions through road condition data analysis, which is related to measuring the lifespan of road enhancements.

 This partnership started 10 years ago, when Costain started a collaborative research programme with Highways England and the University of Cambridge that sponsored 27 PhD studentships and led to the establishment of thre...